hplp/CryptoPUF/README.md

 5. **Paper Results**
-    The full results for the CryptoPUF paper are available at [CryptoPUF Results Repository](https://github.com/YiminGao0113/CryptoPUF_results).
+    The code to reproduce results for the CryptoPUF paper is available at [CryptoPUF Results Repository](https://github.com/YiminGao0113/CryptoPUF_results).